-2.1.3 Define Incoming Connections
+2.1.3 Defining Incoming Connections

-In this step, uucpsetup displays prompts to allow you to define the remote systems that can access your system.
+In this step, uucpsetup prompts you to define the remote systems that can access your system.

 Before uucpsetup prompts for information about the remote systems, it creates two standard entries: one called local and and one called remote.
 These two entries define the default access for the local system and for all the remote systems that do not have specific entries, if an INSECURE file exists.
-For further information, see Chapter 3.
+For further information, see Section 3.9.1.

 The local entry defines the privileges extended to all users with an account on the local system.
-These users are given the highest execution access level (9) and can access any directory allowed by the file protection scheme inherent in the ULTRIX system.
+These users are given the highest execution access level (9) and can access any directory allowed by the file protection scheme in the ULTRIX system.
+For more information about execution access levels, see Section 3.9.2.

-The remote entry defines the privileges extended to all remote systems not otherwise defined in the uucpsetup dialogue.
+The remote entry defines the privileges extended to all remote systems not otherwise defined in the uucpsetup dialog.
 These remote systems are allowed to execute a limited number of commands on your system, such as rmail.
 Also, these systems can transfer files to and from your system, but only to and from the /usr/uucp/uucppublic directory.
 The execution access level of remote systems using the default remote entry is defined as 1.